Shipley School Winter Stickwork Academy

 Mark also enjoyed a great playing career.
 He attended famed Ward Melville High School in Long Island.
 In 1992, his team went undefeated and was crowned New York State Champions.
 Mark went on to play at Division I Lehigh University, where he led the nation in goals scored (54) in 1997.
 He was crowned the Patriot League Offensive Player of the Year in 1998 and was also 1st team All-Patriot league attackman in 1997 and 1998.
 A 1998 preseason All-American and North-South Team alternate, Mark holds the Division I and Patriot League record for scoring eight goals in one game in 1997 and finished his career at Lehigh as the all-time leading goal scorer with 129 goals.
 Mark is a high school and college US Lacrosse NCAA official in the Philadelphia area, where he also runs year round lacrosse clinics.
 He has directed lacrosse summer camps across the country for the past five summers for GameBreaker Lacrosse Camps.

-No stick or equipment needed.
-Boys brand new to lacrosse will be taught the basic fundamentals of the game: scooping, cradling, throwing, catching and shooting using the plastic scoop sticks and balls.
+No equipment needed- Just bring a stick, if you don’t have a stick we will provide one for you! .
+Boys brand new to lacrosse will be taught the basic fundamentals of the game: scooping, cradling, throwing, catching and shooting.
 Lots of fun lacrosse drills and games will keep them moving through high energy 45 minute sessions.

 Please bring your own stick.
-No equipment needed.
-This session is for boys who have had minimum exposure to lacrosse, as well as those with some experience looking to fine tune their stick skills.
+Full equipment needed as well.
+This session is for boys who have had some exposure to lacrosse, as well as those with some experience looking to fine tune their stick skills.
 They will work in small group settings on the fundamental aspects of the game.
 3v3 play will be introduced as a fun way to learn game strategy.